-asked the Secretary of State for the Home Department when he proposes to introduce legislation to amend the Children and Young Persons Act 1969.
+asked the Secretary of State for the Home Department what steps he is taking, and what progress is being made, to improve the working of, and to reform, the Children and Young Persons Act 1969.

 I would refer the hon.
 Member to the reply given on 24th January to a Question by the hon.
 Member for Rochdale (Mr. Smith).—[Vol. 884, c.
 511.]

 Is the right hon.
 Gentleman aware of the growing disquiet felt throughout the country, especially in bodies such as the Magistrates' Association, at the dramatic rise in the number of crimes committed by a small but hard core of persistent juvenile offenders?
 Does he also agree that the juvenile courts now find themselves almost powerless to deal with this type of offender?
 Will he think again and consider the wisdom of setting up an interdepartmental com mittee to consider the law on this matter and its administration?